DUNEDIN CONSORT IS FOUNDED BY BEN PARRY AND SUSAN HAMILTON

 OUR RECORDING OF MOZART’S REQUIEM WINS A SECOND GRAMOPHONE AWARD!

-TODAY AND THE FUTURE ARE LOOKING BRIGHTER THAN EVER
+TODAY THE FUTURE IS BRIGHTER THAN EVER

 Dunedin Consort is Scotland’s Leading Baroque Ensemble.
 Whilst most art performing companies define themselves by their make up (an orchestra, an opera house, a dance troupe, a choir…) we define ourselves by the music we specialise in.
 We focus primarily (but not exclusively) in the music of the renaissance, baroque and early classical periods, which jointly span approximately 250 years from 1550-1790.